SMS marketing can be a powerful tool for your business, but failing to follow compliance rules can put you at serious risk.

 Ensuring your SMS campaigns are compliant with regulations protects your business from legal risks and maintains the trust of your audience.
 Here’s a checklist to guide you through setting up a compliant SMS marketing campaign:

-Know The Types of SMS Messages
+Know the Types of SMS Messages

 SMS messages can generally be categorized into three types, each serving different purposes within a campaign: